ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

 Port Mapping
 ____________

 You will likely need your OpenFlow controller to know which of its ports connects to which of your Chameleon nodes.
-The uplink port will always match the segmentation ID (VLAN ID) of the network.
-The UC site uses a mapping with the UUID of the Chameleon node mapped to the following OpenFlow ports (TACC will soon be updated with a similar static mapping):
+The uplink port(s) will always match the segmentation ID (VLAN ID) of the network.

+The UC site uses a mapping with the UUID of the Chameleon node mapped to the following OpenFlow ports:

 .. code::